A Little Bit Stronger

 "A Little Bit Stronger" is a song written by Luke Laird, Hillary Lindsey, and Hillary Scott and recorded by American country music artist Sara Evans.
 It was released in September 2010 and as the first single from Evans' 2011 album Stronger.
 The song was also included on the soundtrack for the 2010 movie Country Strong and released as the second single from the film's soundtrack album.
 The song became Evans' fifth and final number one hit on the US Billboard Hot Country Songs chart in May 2011.
 It is also her first single to be certified Platinum by the RIAA.

 Evans performed the song on April 3, 2011 during the 2011 Academy of Country Music Awards, and received a standing ovation for her performance.
 She also performed the song on May 24, 2011, during the finale of the twelfth season of Dancing with the Stars.

 Content

 "A Little Bit Stronger" is a mid-tempo country ballad, backed by mandolin, steel guitar, piano, and percussion.
 The song's female narrator describes going through her daily routine and being constantly reminded of her former love interest ("I turned on the radio / Stupid song made me think of you").
 However, she copes with the pain ("I listened to it for a minute / But then I changed it"), assuring herself that each time she pushes his memory away, she gets "a little bit stronger."

 Evans debuted the new single during her 2010 fanclub party on June 10, 2010.
 The song was written by Luke Laird, Hillary Lindsey, Hillary Scott of Lady Antebellum, the latter of whom also performed harmony vocals on the record.
 The lyrics were inspired by a real-life experience from Scott, who had just dealt with a break up with a loved one.

-The song has become an anthem for many women across the United States, and helped them through their struggles in life.